 Santa Claus is beloved by millions of people around the world.
 In almost every land his legend is spread through local traditions of warm, selfless giving.
 He is magic.
 Even kids who have grown a little long in the tooth sense the wonder of Santa and remain curious of exactly who he is, where he lives and how he remains so cherished with each passing season.

 Santa Update.com is pleased to bring you the answers to your questions — direct from the North Pole!
 Where Santa lives not only with Mrs. Claus — but with a whole host of characters equally inclined to make all things merry and bright.

-We continue on these pages a merry tradition begun long ago — the Santa updates from the North Pole!
-Published daily from Thanksgiving through Christmas, this grand tradition has kept curious kids informed for generations.
+The answers come through the Santa updates from the North Pole which are published daily from Thanksgiving through Christmas and periodically throughout the year.
+This grand tradition has kept curious kids informed for generations.
 These world famous updates are supplemented by an entire library of information about Santa, the North Pole and how it all works — just for your fun and entertainment.

 She was in kindergarten at school that year.
 Though some kids teased her she took her fax-machine Santa updates with her to school and shared them with her friends.
 Soon, lots of other kids wanted to receive them too.
 So Elf Ernest set up an office in Santa’s Flight Control Center and started faxing the Santa updates to them.
 Word spread.
 Pretty soon Elf Ernest had to fax to places all over the world.

 In 1994 Elf Ernest discovered the Internet and he began to post his Santa Updates online.